nest/nest-simulator/pynest/examples/Potjans_2014/readme.md

 ## Description ##
 This is a PyNEST implementation of the microcircuit model by Potjans and Diesmann (2014): The cell-type specific cortical microcircuit: relating structure and activity in a full-scale spiking network model.
 Cerebral Cortex: doi:10.1093/cercor/bhs358
+The original sli version can be found [here](https://github.com/nest/nest-simulator/tree/master/examples/nest/Potjans_2014).

 * Files:
 	* `network.py`